Noivernyaoi/Noivernyaoi/README.md

 <img width="2048" height="211" alt="image" src="https://github.com/user-attachments/assets/167b5359-5c5a-4c70-9409-32a247ddf725" />

-• More things about me is that I'm a Folly Regretevatoe Yume, I'm fine with doubles just don't be annoying.
+• More things about me is that I'm a Folly Regretevator Yume, I'm fine with doubles just don't be annoying.
 I like cats and guinea pigs.
 I like listening to music, I don't mind the genre as long as it sounds good to me.
 I'm also a furry but I don't have a fursuit yet sadly

 <img width="2048" height="192" alt="image" src="https://github.com/user-attachments/assets/6bdbe956-2ae6-41f9-b37f-259179d56638" />